pontus-vision/pontus-vision/README.md

   Make sure that the value for the `storagePath` key @ `pontus-vision/k3s/helm/values-gdpr.yaml` and `pontus-vision/k3s/helm/values-lgpd.yaml` is the root of the directory structure above.

-  Here is a set of commands that can create this structure if the value of `storagePath` is set to `~/storage`:
+  Here is a set of commands that can create this structure if the value of `.Values.pvvals.storagePath` is set to `~/storage`:

   ```bash
   mkdir ~/storage